Nioh 3: Split-Glaive Arcanist Build – Switchglaive + Splitstaff

 Advertisement

-That matters because this is not a pure raw-damage weapon setup.
-The newer build discussion around the Split-Glaive Arcanist build (Switchglaive + Splitstaff) points in the same direction: you win by chaining stance swaps, applying Wind and Lightning, forcing enemy Ki loss, and turning short control windows into repeatable pressure.
-If you try to play it like a single-weapon spam build, it feels average.
-If you play it like a hybrid caster-melee control build, it starts to make sense.
+This is a hybrid caster-melee control build, not a raw-damage spam build.
+You win by chaining stance swaps, applying Wind and Lightning, forcing enemy Ki loss, and turning short control windows into repeatable pressure.
+Play it like a single-weapon spam build and it feels average.
+Play it like a control build and it clicks.

-The core idea behind the current arcanist build nioh 3 conversation is synergy, not weapon duplication.
-Switchglaive gives you better flowing offense, cleaner stance-linked strings, and stronger general-purpose pressure.
-Splitstaff fills the gaps by hitting multiple times, chewing through blocking targets, and generating the kind of Ki pressure that makes bosses and human enemies easier to control.
+The point of pairing Switchglaive with Splitstaff is synergy, not duplication.
+The Switchglaive gives you flowing offense and clean stance-linked strings; it is the better weapon for neutral control, punishing openings, and boss uptime.
+The Splitstaff fills the gaps — it hits multiple times, chews through blocking targets, and generates the Ki pressure that makes bosses and human enemies easier to control.

 Weapon roles: do not split them evenly